TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### FEATURES:

-- Implement flat universal parameters for CUT-5149 custom attributes
+- Update for `Set-JCSystem` to allow for adding/ modifying/ removing custom attributes

 ## 3.2.0